BooksCloud

 Author Biography

-Arthur W. Bloom is a retired dean from Kutztown University of Pennsylvania and is the author of biographies of Joseph Jefferson, Edwin Booth and Edwin Forrest.
-He lives in Chalfont, Pennsylvania.
+The late Arthur W. Bloom was a retired professor of theatre and administrator at several public and private American universities.
+He is the author of biographies of Joseph Jefferson, Edwin Booth, and Edwin Forrest.

 Number of Pages: 344